Cultural impact of Coldplay: Criticism

 Coldplay are considered polarising cultural icons.
 In a survey released by the Daily Mirror, ranking the most popular and unpopular musicians in the United Kingdom, they were among the 20 most-voted acts on both lists; the only other groups with this distinction were ABBA and U2.
-Consequences Geoff Nelson theorised that the band have the "unique position of being loved and hated with passion" because listening to them have "always been a look in the mirror, hearing a familiar sound or seeing an aesthetic retreaded for mass consumption—producing, alternatively, allure and disgust".
+Consequences Geoff Nelson theorised that the band have the "unique position of being loved and hated with passion" because listening to them has "always been a look in the mirror, hearing a familiar sound or seeing an aesthetic retreaded for mass consumption—producing, alternatively, allure and disgust".
 He then concluded they have the "power to throw trends back at us" by rendering them "meaningless", becoming the "final word in cultural discourse" because "once Coldplay does it, it isn't a thing anymore".
 In 2000, Alan McGee referred to the group as "bedwetters music", to which Buckland answered: "We are trying to be who we are, [you know].
 But that's about it.
 Pretending to be 'a bit mad' would just be sad".

 Writing for The New York Times, Jon Pareles called them "the most insufferable band of the decade" and affirmed X&Y (2005) is "faultless to a fault, with instrumental tracks purged of any glimmer of human frailty".
 Similarly, The Independents Andy Gill stated Coldplay "have conquered the charts with the sonic equivalent of wilted spinach" and "poisoned an entire generation of British rock music" as a result.
 They were also accused of trying to maintain a formula, while Amanda Petrusich from The New Yorker claimed their lyrics are corny and cliché.
 In 2016, Ryan Bassil criticised Martin for his performance on stage in an editorial for Vice, saying he "is a man who seemingly cannot transition between one place and another without skipping" and "his unbridled positivity is everything British people find difficult to stomach".
 Moreover, the band were negatively referenced in films and television series like The 40-Year-Old Virgin (2005), Peep Show (2005), and Family Guy (2008).